How to Decorate a House by Avoiding These Common Mistakes

-Do you see our cords on the left side of our window seat?
-Cord covers, baby.
+Do you see our cords running underneath our TV?
+Cord covers, baby!
 They’re just barely noticeable.

-Lesson learned: You don’t have to have the money to buy a new replacement piece of furniture to swap out the piece you don’t like.
-Thrift stores, Facebook buy/sell/trade groups, consignment shops, yard sales, and Craigslist are packed full of potential (here are some of my best Craigslisting tips).
+You don’t have to have the money to buy a new replacement piece of furniture to swap out the piece you don’t like.
+Thrift stores, Facebook buy/sell/trade groups, consignment shops, yard sales, and Craigslist are packed full of potential (here are some of my best Facebook Marketplace tips).

 You know those “Love It or List It” shows on HGTV?
 Half the time, when the homeowners are walking around talking about how much they dislike their house and how “dysfunctional” it is, most of their problems would be solved just by decluttering.

-Lesson learned: Before I can fully wrap my brain around how to decorate a space, I remove everything.
+Before you can fully wrap your brain around how to decorate a space, remove everything.
 EVERYTHING!
 Sort, donate, and come up with a way to organize what you do keep, and then the pretty decor can follow.
 (Here is a decluttering checklist that can help.)

-Lesson learned: Rooms crammed with furniture feel smaller, and they make the room less functional.
+Rooms crammed with furniture feel smaller, and they make the room less functional.
 Figure out what pieces you use the most and try to scale back on the rest.

 One time, I stuck a 4×6 rug underneath our dining room table because hey… it fit.
-But the chairs didn’t and it got in the way and looked awkward.
-And seriously… if it just creates an obstacle every day, why have it?
+But the dining chairs were hanging off the edge, it got in the way, and the rug looked awkward.
+If it just creates an obstacle every day, why have it?

-Lesson learned: I discovered this handy little infographic one day and hello!
-Light bulb moment!
 Generally, I use a minimum of 8×10 rugs under beds and in living rooms (9×12 for larger spaces) and at least a 6×9 under a dining table (as long as all four chair legs fit on it too with a foot of space behind for sliding the chairs out).

 I think I used to have a phobia of solid fabrics.
 Because at one point, every single rug, curtain, and pillow had some sort of print or pattern on it.
 And it was the busiest mess ever.

-Lesson learned: Stick to about three fabric patterns at a time.
-I like to use a vintage style rug because the print is fluid and very forgiving and combine it with a nature-inspired print, a geometric print (like a stripe or plaid), and a solid fabric or two that still have some sort of interesting texture.
+Stick to about three fabric patterns at a time.
+I like to use a vintage style rug because the print is fluid and very forgiving.
+Combine it with a nature-inspired print (like a floral), a geometric print (like a stripe or plaid), and a solid fabric or two that still have some sort of interesting texture.

 I used to hang photos way up high and level with door frames until I started flipping through magazines and realized I was doing it totally wrong.

-Lesson learned: Hang wall decor and art at eye-level, around 57″-60″ from the center of the art to the floor.
+Hang wall decor and art at eye-level, around 57″-60″ from the center of the art to the floor.
 (Not like Shaquille O’Neal eye-level.)

 I love incorporating blue and green for my color-timid self because both are widely found in nature and they don’t feel quite as shocking to the eye, if you’re shy about going too bold.
 Here are some great dark blue, light blue, dark green, and light green paint colors to try.
 I love this calming paint color palette too.

 If only I figured out all of these things before I started on this decorating journey…